KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 ## Introduction

-The analysis and preprocessing of multimodal data for depression detection presents unique challenges due to the diverse nature of the input signals and the need to maintain temporal alignment across different modalities.
-This chapter details approach used for data preparation, beginning with an exploration of the dataset's characteristics and proceeding through the implementation of a robust preprocessing pipeline.
+The analysis and preprocessing of multimodal data for mental health classification presents a challenge due to the diverse nature of the input signals and the need to maintain temporal alignment across different modalities.
+This chapter details approach used for data preparation, beginning with an exploration of the dataset's characteristics and proceeding through the implementation of the preprocessing pipeline.

-The methodology described herein addresses several key challenges inherent in multimodal depression detection: the synchronization of temporal data streams, the reduction of noise and irrelevant variations in the signals, and the extraction of meaningful features that capture depression-relevant indicators.
+The methodology described in this chapter addresses several key challenges inherent in multimodal mental health classification: the synchronization of temporal data streams, the reduction of noise and irrelevant variations in the signals, and the extraction of meaningful features that capture depression-relevant indicators.

 ## On the dataset used

 This study utilizes the Distress Analysis Interview Corpus - Wizard of Oz (DIAC-WOZ) dataset, which was collected as part of the Audio/Visual Emotion Challenge and Workshop (AVEC 2017).
 The dataset consists of video recordings of clinical interviews conducted with 189 participants, aged between 18 and 65 years, through a human-controlled virtual agent interface.
 During these interviews, participants responded to a standardized set of questions designed to assess their mental health status, particularly focusing on indicators of depression.

-The depression severity for each participant was evaluated using the Patient Health Questionnaire (PHQ-8), a validated clinical tool for depression screening.
+The depression severity for each participant was evaluated using the Patient Health Questionnaire (PHQ-8), a widely used clinical tool for depression screening.
 The PHQ-8 scores in the dataset range from 0 to 24, with higher scores indicating more severe depression symptoms.
 For binary classification purposes, participants with scores greater than or equal to 10 are categorized as showing signs of depression, while those with lower scores are categorized as not showing signs of depression.
 This threshold is consistent with clinical practice and previous research in automated depression detection.

-The dataset provides rich multimodal data for each interview session, including audio recordings, video recordings of facial expressions, and text transcripts.
-These recordings have been processed to extract various features: audio recordings are analyzed for acoustic properties and voice quality metrics, video recordings are processed to identify facial landmarks and action units, and transcripts are provided for linguistic analysis.
-This comprehensive multimodal approach allows for a thorough investigation of depression indicators across different channels of human communication.
+The dataset provides multimodal data for each interview session, including audio recordings, video recordings of facial expressions, and text transcripts.
+These recordings have been processed to extract various features: audio recordings are analyzed for acoustic properties and voice quality metrics, video recordings are processed to identify facial landmarks and action units, and textual transcripts are provided in plain text format for linguistic analysis.
+The multimodal nature of the datased aims to provide more rich contextual information that is inacsesable in a traditional questionarre format.

 ## Data Loading and Preprocessing Pipeline

+A dedicated preprocessing pipeline was essential for this project due to the multimodal nature of the DIAC-WOZ dataset.
+In practical terms, most analytical and modeling tasks focus on a specific modality—such as text, audio, or facial expressions—rather than the entire dataset simultaneously.
+For instance, when developing and training models for the textual modality, only the files and features relevant to text analysis are required, while data from the audio and facial modalities can be disregarded.
+Furthermore, the presence of two time series modalities—audio and facial expressions—introduces additional challenges related to differing sampling rates and temporal alignment.
+By implementing a systematic preprocessing pipeline, the project ensures that modality-specific data can be correctly processed, while also providing robust solutions for harmonizing temporal features across modalities.

-The preprocessing pipeline for this project is designed to handle multimodal data from various sources, including facial expressions, audio recordings, and text transcripts.
-The pipeline follows a modular architecture that separates data loading from preprocessing operations, allowing for flexible and maintainable code structure.
+The pipeline follows a modular architecture that separates data loading from preprocessing operations, following clean code design principles.
 This section describes the implementation details of the preprocessing pipeline, from file traversal to final feature extraction.

 ### File Structure and Data Organization

-The DIAC-WOZ dataset employs a hierarchical directory structure to organize the multimodal data collected from participant interviews.
+The DIAC-WOZ dataset uses a hierarchical directory structure to organize the multimodal data collected from participant interviews.
 Each participant's data is stored in a dedicated directory named with a unique three-digit identifier followed by the suffix "\_P".
-This systematic organization ensures efficient data access and maintains clear separation between individual participants' recordings and derived features.

-Within each participant's directory, multiple files store different aspects of the recorded interview session.
-The naming convention for these files combines the participant's identifier with specific feature type indicators, creating a consistent and self-documenting structure.
+Within each participant's directory, multiple files store different features of the recorded interview session.
+The naming convention for these files combines the participant's identifier with specific feature type indicators.
 For example, a participant with ID "301" would have their audio recording stored as "301_AUDIO.wav" and their transcript as "301_TRANSCRIPT.csv".
-This standardized naming scheme facilitates automated processing and ensures reliable data access across the preprocessing pipeline.
+Each participants directory contains all of the data collected for each modality.

 ```
 DIAC-WOZ/